Knowledge into Action

 Follow up work-Data triangulation; Production of a series of infographics to disseminate the evaluation findings to all founders; Submission of poster abstract for The International Forum on Quality and Safety in Healthcare (Glasgow 2019), Two academic papers to be submitted to BMJ QS;

-This project was led by Professor Paul Bowie, Programme Director (Safety & Improvement) NHS Education for Scotland, in conjunction with colleagues from the University of Dundee.
+This project is led by Professor Paul Bowie, Programme Director (Safety & Improvement) NHS Education for Scotland, in conjunction with colleagues from the University of Dundee.

 For more information please contact SISCC (firstname.lastname@example.org)